CYNTHIA BROWN

 Tax deductible donations can be made to Hard Beauty through the New York Foundation for the Arts (NYFA.org).
 From their home page, click on donate to NYFA, then click on Fiscally Sponsored Projects and select Hard Beauty to ensure your donation is directed specifically to this project.

-Hard Beauty: Trash’s Dirty Secrets is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+Hard Beauty is made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.